 Automated testing is a commonly used practice.
-It saves you from boring routine and detects problems while you are developing your product.
-One tool which can help you with this is Jenkins, cross-platform, continuous integration, and continuous delivery application with a rich plugin ecosystem.
+It saves you from boring routines and detects problems while you are developing your product.
+The Jenkins automation testing tool can help you with this is Jenkins, cross-platform, continuous integration, and continuous delivery applications with a rich plugin ecosystem.

 wget -q -O - https://jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -

 sudo sh -c 'echo deb https://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list'

 sudo apt-get install jenkins git